spacetelescope/jdaviz/docs/specviz/import_data.rst

 For more information about using the Specutils package, please see the `Specutils documentation <https://specutils.readthedocs.io>`_.

-Loading multiple spectra via the API
+Importing multiple spectra via the API
 ------------------------------------
 In addition to loading single spectra as above, in some cases it may be useful to load multiple related spectra at once into the Jdaviz application.
 The most common